enmanuelduran/enmascript/content/articles/2021-03-20-better-ways-of-tracking-data-in-your-web-application-that-you-may-not-know-of.md

 ---
 date: '2021-03-20T08:10:30.962Z'
-title: 'Better ways of Tracking data in your web application that you may not know of!'
+title: 'Better ways of tracking data in your web application that you may not know of!'
 summary: 'Tracking information in your application can be very challenging, especially when dealing when page unloads and users leaving before tracking requests finished, this article tries to teach you about some possible solutions to this challenges and more.'
 series: ['Javascript']
 featuredImage: '2021-03-19-better-ways-tracking-cover.png'
 ---

-Tracking data in our applications nowadays is pivotal to business growth, if done properly it can provide fundamental insights for an application that will allow us to understand how to improve it, data help us understand our users which allows companies to understand their strengths and weaknesses better.
+Tracking data in our applications nowadays is pivotal to business growth, if done properly it can provide fundamental insights for an application that will allow us to understand how to improve it, data helps us understand our users which allows companies to understand their strengths and weaknesses better.
 Finally, good tracking marks the difference between success and failure, that's why getting it right is so important.

 ## 1.Why using XMLHttpRequest and Fetch is not always the right choice
-Usually, when we need to track actions in our applications in javascript, we will make use of an [XMLHttpRequest](https://www.w3.org/TR/2012/NOTE-XMLHttpRequest1-20120117/#introduction) or even better the [Fetch API](https://fetch.spec.whatwg.org/), this will allow us to make asynchronous requests which send valuable information to our servers or analytics services, this works very well for many types of tracking interactions, in example tracking when a user scroll passed a certain section of the page or checking the behavior of users to understand why a call to action may not be performing well.
+Usually, when we need to track actions in our applications in javaScript, we will make use of an [XMLHttpRequest](https://www.w3.org/TR/2012/NOTE-XMLHttpRequest1-20120117/#introduction) or even better the [Fetch API](https://fetch.spec.whatwg.org/), this will allow us to make asynchronous requests which send valuable information to our servers or analytics services, this works very well for many types of tracking interactions, for example tracking when a user scrolled past a certain section of the page or checking the behavior of users to understand why a call to action may not be performing well.

 In summary, asynchronous requests are used constantly for tracking, and with reason, they allow us to send information quietly and in parallel to avoid interrupting the user's flow, but, there are some edge cases in which they might not be as efficient, like tracking an element when the page is about to get unloaded.

-Suppose that you want to track certain data and send it but the user decides to leave the page and go somewhere else, if your request was still in-flight the data won't reach the server because it will get canceled when going away from your page, so in essence:
+Suppose that you want to track certain data and send it but the user decides to leave the page and go somewhere else, if your request is still in-flight the data will not reach the server because it will get canceled when going away from your page, so in essence:

 ![](/images/2021-03-16-fetch-tracking-example.png)

-The first click generates a request and since it has enough time to be processed it ends up being successful, in the other hand the second click happens right before the page gets unloaded which causes the request to be interrupted and therefore canceled, this right here is the reason why using rudimentary asynchronous request can't ensure the resolution of tracking requests.
+The first click generates a request and since it has enough time to be processed it ends up being successful, on the other hand the second click happens right before the page gets unloaded which causes the request to be interrupted and therefore canceled, this right here is the reason why using rudimentary asynchronous request can't ensure the resolution of tracking requests.

 ## 2. Why using redirects is not the golden standard
 Another popular way of tracking data nowadays is by leveraging redirects, this basically consists of a 3 steps process:

 ![](/images/2021-03-19-tracking-redirect.png)

-1. The user clicks a link, this link is not a direct connection to the destination URL, it is a link to an intermediary service.'
+1. The user clicks a link, this link is not a direct connection to the destination URL, it is a link to an intermediary service.
 2. The intermediary service receives the request with the information, it then processes it and sends it over to each service that may need the data (this includes sending data to the tracking services)
 3. The user is finally redirected to the destination URL by the intermediary service.